voidpuls/slimecrewgame/README.md

 - Must be able to run statically
 - Must contain and run on an index.html file
 - Can be online
-- Keep it PG-13 or below
+- Keep it PG-13 or below (Mature is fine for shooting games)

 ### How to get contributions in the vault: